-Step 2: Complete the Admission Boards Interview Process, as described on pages 28–30 of the Teacher Licensure Handbook.
+Step 2: Complete the Admission Boards Interview Process, as described in the Teacher Licensure Handbook.

 - Having the above prerequisites and being eligible to apply does not guarantee admission into the Teacher Licensure program.
 Candidates must also exhibit a strong knowledge base, professionalism in and outside of academic settings, experience with children, and abilities to collaborate and interact interpersonally.

 - Once candidates have successfully been admitted into the program, they will have officially progressed into the CFS major (PreK–K track) in early development and learning (EDL).

 In order to complete the major in CFS, students must maintain basic curriculum requirements (described below), progress into the major via the aforementioned progression prerequisites and Admission Board Interview process, and complete the 12-hour senior practicum, CFS 472 (described in the next section).
 The basic curriculum requirements include: